bem-sdk-archive/bem-decl/README.md

 ## Installation

-Run in your project directory:
+This library is distributed on `npm`.
+In order to add it as a dependency, run the following command in your project directory:

 ```bash
 npm install --save bem-decl
 ```
+> **Note** Node comes with npm installed so you should have a version of npm.

 ## Usage